-Michele: In many ways, it’s inspired by the concept of loss aversion, which is this concept that comes from Daniel Kahneman and Amos Tversky, which is basically that people are inclined to try to avoid losing something than they are to try to gain something, which is why a lot of custom people who do interviews they will, they might focus on people who have canceled, and then try to prevent those people from canceling or try to win them back.
-When you know, the way I use cancellation interviews is if I hear about a use case that we’re not a good fit for, then it’s like okay, maybe we should dial back that marketing because we’re not a good fit for what they’re doing.
-And instead, what do we learn from the people who are happy, it’s much easier to take someone from neutral to happy than it is from unhappy to neutral, nevermind, unhappy to happy.
-Hmm.
+Michele: In many ways, it’s inspired by the concept of loss aversion, which is this concept that comes from Daniel Kahneman and Amos Tversky, which is basically that people are inclined to try to avoid losing something than they are to try to gain something, which is why a lot of custom people who do interviews they will, they might focus on people who have cancelled, and then try to prevent those people from canceling or try to win them back.

-Matthias: Amazing.
+Matthias: Hmm.
+Amazing!
 And the trigger for the interview is … you said, it’s part partly automated by email?

-Matthias: Speaking of the free tier, that’s interesting, because I I’ve got a problem to solve in my own startup with with a free trial.
-I’m not so sure whether it’s better to ask for a credit card right away and start a free trial, nevertheless, or ask for the credit card at the end of the free trial.
-How is it in your case.
+Matthias: Speaking of the free tier, that’s interesting, because I’ve got a problem to solve in my own startup with a free trial.
+I’m not so sure whether it’s better to ask for a credit card right away and start a free trial nevertheless, or ask for the credit card at the end of the free trial.
+How is it in your case?

-Matthias: So what really sounds true is that you do really care for your audience you wanted to, to them, you want them to get value and to be happy.
+Matthias: So what really sounds through is that you do really care for your audience you wanted to, to them, you want them to get value and to be happy!

 Matthias: Mm hmm.

-Matthias: Yeah, it could seem attractive to lock people in.
-But I think it really isn’t.
-Because if, if everyone is getting forward, including the customer, Anthea, Aunty, the company, then everything is much better.
-Yeah.
+Matthias: Yeah, it could seem attractive to lock people in but I think it really isn’t.
+Because if, if everyone is getting forward, including the customer, and the company, then everything is much better!